Cartesian double theories: A double-categorical framework for categorical doctrines: Introduction

 The word ``doctrine,'' like the word ``theory,'' connotes a general idea that can be made precise in different ways.
-By far the best known formalism, extensively developed by Kelly and collaborators \cite[\S{4}]{kellystreet1974,kelly1974,blackwell1989,lack2010}, takes a doctrine to be a 2-monad on $\Cat$ or a similar 2-category.
+By far the best known formalism, extensively developed by Kelly and collaborators \cite{kellystreet1974,kelly1974,blackwell1989} \cite[\S{4}]{lack2010}, takes a doctrine to be a 2-monad on $\Cat$ or a similar 2-category.
 For example, there are 2-monads on $\Cat$ whose algebras are strict or weak monoidal categories and, in either case, whose strict, pseudo, and lax morphisms of algebras are strict, strong, and lax monoidal functors.
 The view of doctrines as 2-monads on $\Cat$ categorifies the view of theories as monads on $\Set$.
 Since finitary monads and Lawvere theories are equivalent \cite[\mbox{Theorem A.37}]{adamek2010}, one might wonder whether there is a formalism for doctrines that categorifies the concept of a Lawvere theory or, more generally, a finite products theory.
 It is the aim of this work to develop such a framework for categorical doctrines.

-An advantage of our approach is the possibility presenting doctrines by generators and relations.
+An advantage of our approach is the ability to present doctrines by generators and relations.
 From its earliest beginnings, formal logic has been understood as a finitary and mechanistic calculus.
 Thus, while it is important that a Lawvere theory is an invariant description of a theory, it is equally important that a Lawvere theory can be presented by generators and relations, much like a group, another kind of invariant object, can be presented by generators and relations.
 In this paper we will present many different doctrines by generators and relations, from categories and presheaves on categories to monoidal categories and multicategories to cartesian and cocartesian categories.
-By contrast, there is no simple way to present a 2-monad,\footnote{There is a technical sense in which 2-monads can be presented \cite[\S{5}]{kelly1993,lack2010} but it is vastly more sophisticated than the familiar idea of presentation by generators and relations.} and they are usually constructed by other means.
+In contrast, presentations of 2-monads are less elementary and direct.\footnote{To present a 2-monad, one starts with free 2-monads and then glues them together using 2-categorical colimits, such as coproducts, co-inserters, and co-equifiers, in the 2-category of 2-monads \cite{kelly1993} \cite[\S{5}]{lack2010}.}

 To realize a notion of doctrine based on two-dimensional functorial semantics, we begin with Bénabou's famous observation that a lax functor

 from the terminal 2-category to the bicategory of sets, spans, and (feet-preserving) maps of spans is equivalent to a small category \cite{benabou1967}.
 The unique object of $\cat{1}$ is sent to the set of objects of the category, the identity on the unique object is sent to the set of morphisms equipped with their source and target maps, and the laxators and unitors of the lax functor define the composition and identities of the category.
 This observation can be generalized in various ways.
 A lax functor $F: \cat{1} \to \bicat{B}$ into an arbitrary bicategory $\bicat{B}$ is a monad in $\bicat{B}$.
 A lax functor $F: \coDisc(X) \to \bicat{B}$ from the codiscrete 2-category on a set $X$ into $\bicat{B}$ is a category enriched in $\bicat{B}$ with set of objects $X$.
 For Bénabou, who invented bicategories and lax functors, such facts were a key motivation to study lax functors in the first place \cite[\S{3.1}]{lack2010}.